Fedor-Bystrov/cardamom/README.md

 # cardamom
-Just a toy project, collects dependencies from project.yml and dowloads it from maven repo
+Just a toy project, collects dependencies from project.yml and downloads it from maven repository